-WALKING AROUND THE WORLD TO BRING ATTENTION TO THE WATER CRISIS.
+WALKING AROUND THE WORLD FOR CLEAN WATER AND SANITATION

-When I walked across the United States to raise awareness for Shriners Hospitals for Children, I walked 20 miles (32 km) a day, which on average took me about seven hours.
-I walked in the heat, cold, rain and snow, but the difference for me, is I had a choice.
-But one out of ten people don’t enjoy that luxury.
+Walking 20 miles (32km) a day, I trek through the heat, cold, rain and snow, but the difference for me, is I have a choice.
+One out of ten people don’t enjoy that luxury.